suyashkandele/Suyash_Kandele/index.md

 ### Research Interests

-My research interests are in various areas related to computer and information security, such as Quantum Security, Blockchain, Cryptographic Primitives and Protocols, Network Security, Cloud Security, IoT, etc.
+My research interests are in various areas related to computer and information security, such as Post-Quantum Cryptography (PQC), Quantum Security, Blockchain, Cryptographic Primitives and Protocols, Network Security, Cloud Security, IoT, etc.

 ### Awards and Honours